TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 Edit the lines to anything that's *different* from a USB ID that's already used; e.g., changing `0x80fd` to `0x80fe` for a second RP2040 gun (USB IDs are in hexidecimal/Base15, names are normal alphanumeric strings).

 **The only one that's necessary to change** is the __*vid/pid*__ pair, but you might also want to change what name they report as to differentiate between multiple gun devices in TP or RA.
 Unfortunately, *you will have to change this back and forth **every time** you're switching between guns* if you need to reflash the board.
 You might want to make a safe copy of the original `boards.txt` and make one or more copies of the file with the desired USB identifiers you want to use; switching between them each time before opening the IDE.
 If you do this often, this could be automated via script if so desired.

+### Dual Core Mode
+On compatible boards (atm, only the RP2040 provides two cores), the sketch will automatically split the processing load of button inputs onto the second core.

+As of now, the observed result is a nearly drastically improved responsiveness of camera updates, and the possibility of reducing button signal latency.
+However, there are some things to note:
+- For some reason, using the bit mask reading method of polling keyboard buttons (start/select, d-pad) on the second core caused the performance of the sketch to trash to the point that the camera updates were *literally seconds per frame.* But this doesn't seem to apply to reading the trigger?
+- Dual Core mode doesn't seem to have the same issue of not registering trigger presses when no LEDs are visible, whereas it is an issue in single-threaded mode.
+Music GunGun 2 players can rejoice?
+- Since it's a separate thread, we have to mark the gunmode from core 2 while the thread in core 1 has to check if it's changed every cycle to ensure that pause mode and etc. works.
+- ^ an extension to this, we only use the second core for inputs when in the main `runMode` - i.e., the gun is actually tracking and sending mouse input.
+Really don't think we need to use it for everything.

 ### Button Combo Masks
 Below the button definitions are a bunch of constants that configure the buttons to control the gun.
 For example, enter and exit pause mode, and changing various settings.
 See the comments above each value for details.